 This bindi is made from sandalwood paste.
 It is generally used when people are offering prayer to gods.
 It is also in the form of three parallel straight lines drawn across the forehead.

-This bindi design is created by using stones of different color.
+This bindi design is created by using stones of different colors.
 The expensive variant of this bindi design uses Swarovski.
 It is undoubtedly a sticker bindi.
 It goes very well with the embroidered dresses.

 The Paisley design originated in Persia.
 This design resembles a vegetable in a droplet form.
 Hence, the bindi is also in a droplet form of longer shape.